 Our Lower School is known for excellent academics, personalized attention for each student, and strong partnerships between parents, teachers, students and staff.
 We focus on social-emotional learning by providing an environment where students feel safe and are motivated and ready to learn.

-Our learning outcomes were designed to meet the unique needs and passions of gifted students.
+Our Lower School learning outcomes were designed to meet the unique needs and passions of gifted students.

 Transitional Kindergarten: Students practice spelling and simple grammar, engage in hands-on math activities, develop fine and gross motor skills, use scientific vocabulary, learn different uses for technology, express themselves creatively through art and music, and develop important social-emotional skills.